Altair-Bueno/cw/README.md

 # Build and install cw from source (recommended)

-Because cw is written entiretly on Rust, is as simple as using `cargo`.
+Because cw is written entirely on Rust, is as simple as using `cargo`.
 If you already have installed [`cargo`](https://doc.rust-lang.org/cargo/getting-started/installation.html) on your system, run the following from the commandline: